Before Warner Bros. stepped in Zack Snyder had planned for multiple sequels to 2013’s Man of Steel starring Henry Cavill as Superman.

 Religious or not, dying and returning to the world of the living must have some ramifications for whoever goes through that process, no matter if they’re made of steel or any other metal or alloy.
 It’s a life-changing experience – quite literally – that must have left some scars on Superman’s psyche.
 So, what changed with the Man of Steel after his apparent demise?

-Even though the Snyder Cut tackles some of these questions, there’s only so much that can be done without devoting an entire solo film to these metaphysical questions.
+Even though the Snyder Cut tackles some of these questions, most of it was best left for a Man of Steel sequel.
+Only so much can be done without devoting an entire solo film to these metaphysical questions.
 Superman might have survived the events of Man of Steel, but it’s obvious that a potential sequel to the 2013 epic would need to introduce at least some minor plot points related to Clark Kent’s death and eventual resurrection.

 One thing that we have to keep in mind, despite Zack Snyder’s spectacular directing job, is that Man of Steel is an action flick first and foremost.
 Therefore, some elements relating to Clark’s life outside his iconic Superman costume are kept to a minimum compared to the more bombastic action setpieces we see in the film.